 Wash it By Hand

-Simple but incredibly effective, washing certain items by hand can go a great distance in the way of saving electricity and doing your bit to protect the local environment.
+Simple but incredibly effective, washing certain items by hand with a good quality washing powder can go a great distance in the way of saving electricity and doing your bit to protect the local environment.
 This small sacrifice goes a long way.
 You could also think about modern tools to buy that make handwashing easier on the body, such as a pedal washer.
-They’re an incredible effective analogue way of washing that is fast becoming popular all over the world.
+They’re an incredibly effective analogue way of washing that is fast becoming popular all over the world.

 Maximise Your Washer